OpenUpSA/best-practices/web.md

   - Expand Advanced Options menu
     - Add a couple of required keywords.
 Ideally words that aren't likely to be shown on error pages and aren't likely to be modified if the page is managed via CMS - this check helps if something breaks but doesn't result in an HTTP error code
     - Add certificate validation so we get notified quickly if a certificate expires
+    - This is mainly for server-side apps.
+For really important static sites, this is still useful for detecting things like botched deploys or misconfigured DNS